codewizard13/ehw-tut-boot.dev/_tmpl/starter_chapter_01.md

 <section class="ehw-doc-descr">

-This chapter is about ...
+// PLACEHOLDER This chapter is about ...

 </section>